Table of Contents

 Buying Boat House Cons (Disadvantages)

 Here are some of the cons of buying and living in a boat house.
-There are a few disadvantage of houseboat living that you should be aware of before you decide to buy one and I’m listing some below.
+There are a few disadvantages of houseboat living that you should be aware of before you decide to buy one and I’m listing some below.
 If I miss any please do let me know in the comments below.

 Mosquitos and Bugs